 At the time of annual tree felling (July), plant tissue samples will be collected from several points (bole phloem and xylem, crown foliage and cones) of five randomly-selected emamectin benzoate-treated trees.
-Phloem, xylem and foliage samples also will be collected from fipronil-treated trees.

-1) Phloem tissue - strips of bark plates (1-2 "wide) will be excised using a hammer and chisel around the circumference of the bole at 5 m (= 16 ft; both EB and FIP trees) and 11 m (= 36 ft; EB trees only) heights.
+Phloem tissue - strips of bark plates (1-2 " wide) will be excised using a hammer and chisel around the circumference of the bole at 5 m (= 16 ft; both EB and FIP trees) and 11 m (= 36 ft; EB trees only) heights.
 The phloem tissue layer (50 g) will be peeled from each bark plate, placed in properly labeled plastic cups and stored temporarily in a freezer prior to analysis.
 Chisels will be cleaned with acetone after collecting each sample.

 - 2) Xylem tissue a drill (1/2" dia.) will be used to collect xylem wood chips from numerous points around the circumference of the bole at 5 m (= 16 ft; both EB and FIP trees) height.
 Samples will be collected from the cambial layer to a depth of 1".
 The samples from around the bole will be combined (50 g), placed in a labeled plastic cups and stored temporarily in a freezer prior to analysis.
-Drill bits will be cleaned with acetone after collecting each sample. - 3) Foliage tissue Approximately 100 new 1st year needles will be collected from each of the lower, middle, and upper portions of the crown of each EB and FIP tree.
-The needles will be combined, placed in a labeled zip-loc bag and stored temporarily in a freezer prior to analysis. - 4) Cone tissue Ten 2nd-year cones from EB trees will be placed in a labeled zip-loc bag.
-Both cone samples will be stored temporarily in a freezer prior to analysis.
+Drill bits will be cleaned with acetone after collecting each sample. - Foliage tissue Approximately 100 new 1st year needles will be collected from each of the lower, middle, and upper portions of the crown of each EB and FIP tree.
+The needles will be combined, placed in a labeled zip-loc bag and stored temporarily in a freezer prior to analysis.